Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Model

-The fact that $T_{\rm MFT}$ remains finite for $d \to \infty$ signals the very strong frustration of the problem.
-In fact, the model presents an interaction of range $2$ and magnitude of order $J/d$.
-The coordination number, however, grows as $z \approx d^{2}$ for $d$ large.
-Thus, if the interactions were not strongly frustrated, we would expect a critical temperature which diverges for $d \to \infty$ as $ z |J_{2}|d^{-1} \approx d^{2} \times d^{-1} \propto d$.
-The fact that this divergence does not occur shows that the interactions are in strong mutual competition.
-In particular, the finiteness of the limit $d \to \infty$ shows that the situation is similar to other frustrated models with large coordination numbers: the local fields $\sum_{j} J_{ij}\bS_{j}$ which act on a site $i$ do not scale linearly with the dimension $d$ but only as their square root $\sqrt{d}$~\cite{derrida_jpf_1979}.
+The fact that $T_{\rm MFT}$ remains of O$(1)$ when $d \to \infty$ signals physically that the interaction is very strongly frustrated.
+In fact, the interaction in the model has a magnitude of order $J/d$ but has a coordination of $z \approx d^{2}$ for $d$ large.
+If the interactions were not strongly frustrated, we would expect a critical temperature which diverges for $d \to \infty$ as $ z |J_{2}|d^{-1} \approx d^{2} \times d^{-1} \propto d$.
+The fact that this divergence does not occur signifies that the local fields $\sum_{j} J_{ij}\bS_{j}$ which act on a site $i$ do not scale linearly with the dimension $d$ but only as their square root $\sqrt{d}$.
+This behavior is analogue to that of fully connected spin-glasses~\cite{mezard_spin-glass} and of other mean-field frustrated models~\cite{lopatin_prb_2002, yedidia_jpa_1990}.
+(See Ref.~\onlinecite{derrida_jpf_1979} for an analysis of the large-$d$ scaling of the local fields in the fully-frustrated hypercubic Ising model).